mcnole25/random-resources/README.md

 # bfdi-characters.txt

 List of contestant names in BFB/TPOT (67 of them) with the failed debuters (24 of them) & 9 extra characters to make it 100 people in total.
 Free to use.

+# big-number.html

+The world's fastest big number calculator made in HTML (probably).
+This tool can calculate large exponents, factorials, & even Fibonacci numbers at lightning speed.
+Uses the built-in BigInt library, but with no hard-coded memory limit.
+It can actually calculate faster than native BigInt!